« home

 pio.renderers.default = "png"

-Check if all of MP has a bi-modal formation energy distribution.
+Check if all of MP also has a bi-modal formation energy distribution.
 Short answer: yes it does.

 )